-Distance/Incline display-This display

-shows the distance you

-have walked and the

-incline level of the tread-

-have walked and the incline level of the treadmill.
+Distance/Incline display-This display shows the distance you have walked and the have walked and the incline level of the tread-mill.
 The display will alternate between one number and the other every seven seconds.
 Note: Each time the Incline buttons are pressed, the display will change to show the incline setting.